Differentiating Instruction and Assessment for ELLs with Poster: A Guide for K–12 Teachers, Second Edition

-The book is aligned with national and state English language proficiency standards and assessments, and it gives teachers tools to ensure that every ELL develops the oral and written academic language they need to reach high content-area standards and succeed at school.
+The book and poster set is aligned with national and state English language proficiency standards and assessments, and it gives teachers tools to ensure that every ELL develops the oral and written academic language they need to reach high content-area standards and succeed at school.

 - True-to-life scenarios of students and teachers in elementary, middle, and high school classrooms ground every chapter